jeffreypersons/RayTracer/README.md

 A simple ray tracer written from scratch in C++, with multicore support, customizable camera, attenuation, alpha-beta correction, reflection, shadows, and more!

 ## Current Features
-* Parallelized tracing algorithm using OpenMp
+* Parallelized tracing algorithm using OpenMP
 * Perspective, axis aligned camera with lookAt functionality
 * Attenuation, specular, and diffuse lighting implemented via phong shading
 * Material, Color, vector, and geometric primitives